NdoleStudio/lemonsqueezy-go/README.md

 - In the payload of https://docs.lemonsqueezy.com/api/discount-redemptions#list-all-discount-redemptions, remove extra `,` in the `links` property.
 - In the payload of https://docs.lemonsqueezy.com/api/license-key-instances#list-all-license-key-instances, remove extra `,` in the `links` property.
 - In the payload of https://docs.lemonsqueezy.com/api/license-keys#list-all-license-keys, remove extra `,` in the `links` property.
+- In the payload of the `order_created` event in https://docs.lemonsqueezy.com/help/webhooks#event-types, the money fields e.g `subtotal`, `total` is in `float` instead of `int` as they are here https://docs.lemonsqueezy.com/api/orders#retrieve-an-order